Introduction

 - Voltage Division: To bias the transistor and to put some reference voltages in it, engineers use resistors as voltage dividers.
 By placing resistors in a particular circuit, you could deliberately produce voltage ranges.

-- Signal Conditioning: Notably, resistors are widely used in sign processing and conditioning circuits wherein they reduce or amplify indicators functioning to match impedances and keep the signals integrity.
+- Signal Conditioning: Engineers widely use resistors in signal processing and conditioning circuits to reduce or amplify signals, match impedances, and preserve signal integrity.

 Applications and Importance of Resistors